OVITO’s Python programming interface allows you to write your own modifier functions that participate in the

-You can develop a new user-defined modifier simply by writing a Python function, which will automatically be called by OVITO’s pipeline system whenever the pipeline results need to be recomputed.
-This function must have the following function signature:
+You develop a user-defined modifier by simply writing a Python function, which will get automatically called by OVITO’s pipeline system whenever the results need to be computed.
+The Python function must have the following signature:

 def modify(frame, data): ...

-When the pipeline system calls your user-defined modifier function, it will pass in two parameters: The current animation
+The pipeline system will call your modifier function with two parameters: The current animation

 frame number (

-holding the information that is flowing down the pipeline and which the modifier function should operate on.
+holding the information that is flowing down the pipeline and which the function should operate on.

 Your modifier function should not return any value.
-If you want you function to modify or extend the data in some way, it should do so
+If you want your function to manipulate the pipeline data in some way, it should do so

-If you are working in the graphical version of OVITO, you can insert the function into the current pipeline by choosing the Python script modifier entry from the list of available modifiers.
-The panel of this modifier lets you open an editor window for entering the source code of the Python function.
+If you are working within the graphical version of OVITO, you can integrate the Python function into the pipeline by inserting a Python script modifier with the pipeline editor.
+An integrated code editor allows you to directly type in the source code of the

-modifierslist.
-Behind the scenes, OVITO will automatically create a
+Pipeline.modifierslist.
+Behind the scenes, OVITO automatically wraps the Python function object in a

 when the pipeline is being evaluated.
-In the graphical version of OVITO a pipeline evaluation routinely occurs as part of updating the interactive
+In the graphical program, a pipeline evaluation routinely occurs as part of updating the interactive

-viewports or when you render an image or an animation.
+viewports or when you render an image.
 In a batch script you typically request the pipeline evaluation explicitly

 Pipeline.compute() or indirectly by invoking a function such as